AzadDevX/Database/Readme.md

 Get -> Decrypt -> Data

+### How to make new Encrypter:

+To do this, enter the project folder and create a php file in the Encrypters folder (``AzadSql\Encrypters\x.php``) In this example, we use the name "Base64", Using Base64 Encrypter، encrypts your data to base64 before storing it and decrypts when receives it.

+(``x.php -> Base64.php``)

 **Rules:**
 1. Similar to the table structure, the file name needs to be the same as the class name.
 2. Use the namespace. ``ProjectName\Encrypters``